20 New Year’s Resolutions for Small Businesses to Make in 2020

 How does a staging site work?
 Well, it’s pretty simple.

-Also know as a testing or development site, a staging site is a standalone copy of your website (whether that be a blank site or carbon copy of your existing one) that you can use to try out site fixes or changes — like new plugins or themes or bug fixes before implementing them on your live, or public, site.
+Also known as a testing or development site, a staging site is a standalone copy of your website (whether that be a blank site or carbon copy of your existing one) that you can use to try out site fixes or changes — like new plugins or themes or bug fixes before implementing them on your live, or public, site.
 Your staging site is for your eyes and testing purposes only — it’s a private site that only you can access.
 Staging sites can be offline and stored on a local computer or hosted online but marked as private.

 As you can guess, staging sites are beneficial for many reasons.
 First, it provides you with a safe environment to experiment with site changes before implementing them on your live website.
 Whether you’re a perfectionist or simply want to improve your website, a staging environment allows you to tweak until you get it just right.

 Second, staging sites facilitate the learning process.
 You’re not going to know everything about WordPress (or whatever CMS you use) right away, so staging sites give you a way to learn as you experiment incorporating plugins, themes, or custom code on the platform.
-Think of it as your website playground.
+Think of it as your low-risk, no-pressure website playground.

 This year, resolve to simplify and streamline your live website maintenance.
 Create a staging site to make sure everything on your website is working correctly — and to your liking — before implementing changes to your live site and welcoming traffic to it.